7 reasons to get out and explore Britain's national parks

-The national parks – beautifully branded as “Britain’s breathing spaces” – have enabled our love and appreciation of the great outdoors to flourish for the past 70 years.
-The distinctly diverse landscapes and wildlife, sprinkled from the highlands of Scotland down to the south coast of England, draw all from Sunday-strollers to week-long campers.
+Britain's national parks – beautifully branded as “Britain’s breathing spaces” – have enabled our love and appreciation of the great outdoors to flourish for the past 70 years.
+The distinctly diverse landscapes and wildlife, from the highlands of Scotland down to the south coast of England, draw all sorts of people from Sunday-strollers to week-long campers.

-Whether you’re a national park novice, or just planning to visit somewhere new, we’ve picked out some of the best things to do, try, see, and sample on your next national park adventure.
-And there's no better time than during Discover National Parks Fortnight from 6-21 April 2019.
+So, whether you’re a national park novice or just planning to visit somewhere new, these spaces are open to all.
+We’ve picked out some of the best things to do, try, see and sample on your next national park adventure.

 1. There are epic hikes for all abilities

-With promises of walking opportunities for all abilities, there’s really is no excuse not to hit the footpaths of the national parks.
+With walking opportunities for all abilities, there really is no excuse not to hit the footpaths of the UK’s national parks.
 A great way to get started is to check out the National Trails in England and Wales, and Scotland’s Great Trails.
 Many of these paths either skirt or run through national parks, letting you dip in and out of a route, and pick a distance that is suitable for you.

 2. There are amazing mountains to scale

 Other ways to walk include scaling some of the UK’s most popular and heady heights.
-More suitable for advanced and experienced hikers, you’ll find Munros in Scotland, and the deliberately-named Marilyns in England and Wales.
+More suitable for advanced and experienced hikers, you’ll find Munros in Scotland and the deliberately-named Marilyns in England (think the Lake District, Pennines) and Wales (mostly on the border and in South Wales).

-Both are mountains higher than 3,000ft, and include the likes of Braeriach and Cairn Gorm, Snowdon, and Scafell Pike.
-These are just some of the big bumps in the landscape that making hillwalking a total joy, but be warned: peak-bagging (or Munro-bagging) is highly addictive once you get started – there are 282 in Scotland alone!
+Munros and Marilyns are mountains higher than 3,000 feet (914m) and include the likes of Braeriach and Cairngorm, Snowdon and Scafell Pike.
+These are just some of the big bumps in the landscape that make hillwalking a total joy, but be warned: peak-bagging (or Munro-bagging) is highly addictive once you get started – there are 282 in Scotland alone!

 3. You can get out on the water

 Two distinctively pro-watersport destinations include the Lake District, and Loch Lomond and the Trossachs.
-In the Lake District, you can hire both row- and electric-boats, as well as paddleboards, canoes, and more.
+In the Lake District, you can hire both row- and electric-boats, as well as paddleboards, canoes and more.
 There are various schools offering lessons, with much of the activity here orientated around the lakes.
-Same goes for Loch Lomond, where it’s no great surprise that there are plenty of adventures to be had adrift including sailing, windsurfing, and swimming – for the hardy.
+The same goes for Loch Lomond, where it’s no great surprise that there are plenty of adventures to be had adrift including sailing, windsurfing and swimming – for the hardy.

 If you fancy a challenge, give coasteering (where you navigate a section of rugged, rocky coast before plunging into the sea below) a go in Pembrokeshire.
-While in the Cairngorms, head to Loch Morlich to find not only the highest beach in Britain, but a fully equipped watersports centre also, where you can rent kayaks and enjoy the loch-side BBQ with spectacular mountain views in summer.
+While in the Cairngorms, head to Loch Morlich to find not only the highest beach in Britain, but a fully-equipped watersports centre, where you can rent kayaks and enjoy a loch-side barbecue with spectacular mountain views in summer.

 For a ride you’re sure to remember, check out the water rafting options in Snowdonia, and if you want to keep your feet on the ground (or at least, try), consider gorge walking in the Brecon Beacons.